Comparing Ontrak (OTRK) & The Competition

 |15

-Ontrak presently has a consensus target price of $42.60, suggesting a potential upside of 40.22%.
-As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 6.59%.
-Given Ontrak’s stronger consensus rating and higher probable upside, equities analysts clearly believe Ontrak is more favorable than its rivals.
+Ontrak currently has a consensus target price of $42.60, indicating a potential upside of 43.63%.
+As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 7.05%.
+Given Ontrak’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Ontrak is more favorable than its peers.

+This table compares Ontrak and its peers’ net margins, return on equity and return on assets.

 Risk & Volatility

-Ontrak has a beta of 2.34, suggesting that its stock price is 134% more volatile than the S&P 500.
-Comparatively, Ontrak’s rivals have a beta of 6.76, suggesting that their average stock price is 576% more volatile than the S&P 500.
+Ontrak has a beta of 2.34, suggesting that its share price is 134% more volatile than the S&P 500.
+Comparatively, Ontrak’s peers have a beta of 7.05, suggesting that their average share price is 605% more volatile than the S&P 500.

 Summary